Crow (comics): Stephen Lelliott

-He appears in The Crow: Temple of Night, the fourth published novel in the series.
+He appears in The Crow: Temple of Night, the fourth novel in the series.
 In turn-of-the-century Bangkok, the Klong Toey shantytowns are home to shadowy erotic emporiums where millionaire celebrities act out their darkest sexual fantasies, protected by money, influence, and American diplomacy.
-Stephen Lellicott is a young American journalist assigned to expose the latest cover-up, but he's about to break the two cardinal rules of journalism: Don't fall in love, and don't get killed.
+Stephen Lellicott is a young American journalist assigned to expose the latest cover-up, but he's about to break the two cardinal rules of journalism: don't fall in love, and don't get killed.

 Dan Cody

-He appears in The Crow: Wicked Prayer, the fifth published novel in the series and the basis for the film of the same name.
-He and his girlfriend Leticia "Dreams The Truth" Hardin are murdered by John Church and Kyra Damon, who have learned about the power of The Crow, who want immortality and who need Leticia's eyes to achieve it.
+He appears in The Crow: Wicked Prayer, the fifth novel in the series and the basis for the film of the same name.
+He and his girlfriend Leticia Hardin are murdered by John Church and Kyra Damon, who have learned about the power of The Crow, who want immortality and who need Leticia's eyes to achieve it.
 Dan is resurrected, then goes on a journey to avenge his and his girlfriend's deaths.

 Billy Parker and Dren

-They appear in The Crow: Hellbound, the last published novel, dating from 2001.
-In this book, a demon named Dren is looking for salvation; Satan's fiery underworld has become a foreign place to him and he feels he is different from the other souls.
+They appear in The Crow: Hellbound, the sixth novel published in 2001.
+In this book, a demon named Dren is looking for salvation; the Devil's fiery underworld has become a foreign place to him and feels he is different from the other souls.
 After escaping from Hell, Dren must save a single soul in order to pass on to the heavens above.
 Billy is a young hoodlum working for a big-time mobster, and like Dren he has also changed and wants out of the seedy underworld he calls his home.
-But neither the mob nor Hell look kindly on deserters; Satan has sent two rogue demons to stop Dren and the mob has hired a conjurer named Nadja to kill Billy.
+Neither the mob nor Hell look kindly on deserters; the Devil has sent two rogue demons to stop Dren and the mob has hired a conjurer named Nadja to kill Billy.
 In the end, the two must call on the powers of the Crow to save them both and to escape their own hells — waging a full-scale war on the mobsters of Earth above and the lord of darkness below.

 Lionel Boulet

-He appears in Sarah: The Tears of the Crow, the published novel, dating from 2020.
-Detroit, 1992.
-The crime and chaos spreading throughout the city is about to disappear when a series of events will disrupt everything.
-Young Sarah will be scarred to the depths of her soul when she confronts her past, her present is her future.
-But who is she in reality and will she be able to face her destiny?
-So are you ready to discover the sequel of the original movie The Crow by Alex Proyas with Brandon Lee?
+Lionel appears in Sarah: The Tears of the Crow, the seventh novel published in 2020.
+The novel is set in Detroit, 1992.
+The crime and chaos spreading throughout the city is about to disappear when a series of events disrupts everything.
+Young Sarah is scarred to the depths of her soul when she confronts her past, and her present is her future.